Mixing alcohol with energy drinks — Safe or risky?

 Are the health risks of drinking Red Bull and vodka in moderation (two to three) drinks an evening any greater than drinking two or three rum and Cokes, or two or three anything and Mountain Dew?

-Whenever alcohol enters the picture, remember to drink plenty of water along with the beverage of choice.
-Snacking may also allow the body to absorb alcohol a bit more slowly (although eventually the body will still absorb all the alcohol), and may help avoid "crashing" from a sugar or caffeine overload.
-Here are a couple of questions that you may consider: Why do I want to mix energy drinks with alcohol?
+You might now be wondering what can be done to avoid these possible health risks (beyond the decision not to mix the two substances).
+Whenever alcohol enters the picture, it can help to remember to drink plenty of water along with the beverage of choice to help stay hydrated.
+Snacking may also allow the body time to absorb alcohol a bit more slowly and may help stave off a “crash” from too much sugar or caffeine.
+Additionally, for those considering mixing the two but are concerned about the risks, ponder these questions: Why do I want to mix energy drinks with alcohol?
 Is it the taste?
-Have I been told that it will keep me from getting drunk?
-Energy drinks or otherwise, am I being responsible in my consumption of alcohol?
+Have I been told that it can keep me from getting drunk?
+Am I drinking in moderation and in a lower-risk manner?